dennisfrenkel/CISC3300/readme.md

-this is my github repository for cisc3300
+This is my github repository for CISC3300